 4) Forty Eight: Even though we’ve changed the sound a lot since, when the band formed in 2013, we’d originally been inspired by a lot of the heavier pop punk bands, like Four Year Strong, A Day To Remember and Chunk?
 No, Captain Chunk!
 With “Forty Eight” we wanted to make something that was a bit of a throwback to some of the heavier songs those bands had released, and as such Forty Eight was born.
 This one is such fun live, lyrically it covers the recent results of the EU referendum and the divide it has caused between a lot of people, the more aggressive vocal parts are a great way to just relieve any pent up anger.

 5) Lowhill Lane: “Lowhill Lane” deals with how past happenings can shape your future.
 Up until the early 2000’s James’ dad worked at the Rover/MG plant in Longbridge, situated on Lowhill Lane.
 When the factory got bought over, his family had to move away from Birmingham to Oxford.
 At the time it was quite a big thing, during that time in your life, most your classmates are your friends, and moving away meant starting afresh.
 As a result it covers how it can be tough trying to integrate into an entirely new world, different from what you are used too; yet at the same time, you want to do your best to hide from your family how much of an impact such a change has made, especially as no doubt they are all feeling it too.
 It’s one we’ve been playing live for a while as well, and it’s always a good one as James and Will share a lot of the vocal responsibilities in this song.

 Head Under Water is available to pre-order now with a release date of December 2nd.
-You can baggsie a copy on Amazon and help support this site.
+You can baggsie a copy [amazon text=on Amazon&asin=B01M997ZCH] and help support this site.